 It’s January.
-Without bumming you out further, we all know what this means: cold, dark, boring, nothing fun in sight and Blue Monday is just around the corner.
+Without bumming you out further, we all know what this means: cold, dark, boring, and nothing fun in sight.
 The best way to combat the January blues?
 Planning your next holiday, of course!

 We love to travel the same we do everything else: elastically!
 And that means getting off the beaten path, finding hidden gems and… of course, eating well.
 So if you’re starting your 2019 holiday planning this Blue Monday week, here are some can’t-miss spots to make sure you hit on your next holiday, no matter whether it’s here in Scotland or further abroad.